 In an infrastructure BSS, the retransmission policy shall not be GCR Block Ack for a GCR group address while the AP has a GCR agreement for the group address with a non-AP STA that had the Advanced GCR field equal(#3027) to 0 in the Extended Capabilities element in the (Re)Association Request most recently received by the AP.

-In a mesh BSS, the retransmission policy shall not be GCR Block Ack for a GCR group address while the mesh STA has a GCR agreement for the group address with a peer mesh STA that had the Mesh Advanced GCR field equal(#3027) to 0 in the Extended Capabilities element.
+In a mesh BSS, the retransmission policy shall not be GCR Block Ack for a GCR group address while the mesh STA has a GCR agreement for the group address with a peer mesh STA that had the Mesh (#3006)GCR field equal(#3027) to 0 in the Extended Capabilities element.

-An AP or mesh STA denies a GCR request by sending a DMS Status field with the Status field set to “Deny” (as described in 11.22.15.1) with the following modification:
+An AP or mesh STA denies a GCR request by sending a DMS Response Action frame with a DMS Response element that contains a(#3030) DMS Status field with:

+The Response Type field set to “Deny” (as described in 11.22.15.1), and

-The DMS Status field shall include an empty GCR Response subelement
+An empty GCR Response subelement. (#3030)

 An AP or mesh STA may deny a GCR request and may suggest an alternative TCLAS-based classifier by including one or more TCLAS elements and an optional TCLAS Processing element (as described in 8.4.2.35).
 One TCLAS element shall be included in the DMS Descriptor with Frame classifier type equal to 0 (Ethernet parameters).
 Other TCLAS elements may be included in the DMS Descriptor, but if present, a TCLAS processing element with Processing subfield equal to 0 shall also be included.